developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 * **UDI decoding is supported only on the devices listed above**.
 * **Output of collected UDI data might require settings adjustments** of the token-separation character and/or output order.
 See the [Keystroke Output guide](../../output/keystroke/#udidataoutput) guide for more information.
 * UDI settings can vary by geographic region.
 See the relevant sections of [Keystroke Output](../../output/keystroke), [Intent Output](../../output/intent) and/or [IP Output](../../output/ip) guides for more information.
+* **Blood bags with barcodes that follow the ICCBBA standard** can be decoded with UDI.

 -----